ilyamikhailov16/AudioGuru/README.md

 We have 3 models and 3 audio processors for them:
 1) Genre Model.A simple FCNN (5700-5700-5700) with Dropout.
 ReLu activation in hidden layers.
 Input layer has 169 inputs and output layer has 10 outputs.
 For features extraction use an AudioProcessorGenre class instance
 2) Mood Model.
 A simple FCNN (2000-2000-2000) with Dropout.
 ReLu activation in hidden layers.
 Input layer has 162 inputs and output layer has 5 outputs.
 For features extraction use an AudioProcessorMood class instance
-3) Instrumental Model.
+3) We want to implement Instrumental Model.
 A simple FCNN (2000-2000-2000) with Dropout.
 ReLu activation in hidden layers.
 Input layer has 57 inputs and output layer has 2 outputs.
 For features extraction use an AudioProcessorVoice class instance

 ## Contributing